Governor Focus 2020

 save the date

 Our next Governor focus conference will take place on 7 July 2020.
-Bookings for this conference will open at the end of 2019 and we'll be in touch with trusts with more information on this closer to the time.
+Bookings for this conference will open in early 2020 and we'll be in touch with trusts with more information on this closer to the time.

 Keep an eye on our website or sign up to the governor focus newsletter to find out when the programme will be ready.